 - Shoes & Gear

-Trail running is an exhilarating experience, but if you don’t have proper shoes, it may turn into a nightmare.
+Trail running is an exhilarating experience, but if you don’t have a good pair of trail running shoes, it may turn into a nightmare.
 A good pair of trail running shoes like CrossFitShoes are essential for safety.
 These shoes have been designed for the uneven terrain and provide enough support for the arch.
 They feature a stiff heel, which gives support, stability and provides good grip.
-See more.

 Wear comfortable clothes, made of synthetic moisture-wicking fabric as your attire may get wet or soiled by branches and bushes.
 Steer clear of cotton as it retains humidity and stays wet.